 We have shown above that Shanghai mice had a delayed increase in bacterial absolute abundance (Fig. 2A) and produced low levels of propionate (Fig. 2E) in response to inulin.
 The distinct behavior of Shanghai mice indicated that the responses of bacterial absolute abundance and SCFAs may depend on the baseline microbiota.
 To formally test this, we separately tested for the statistical significance of two orthogonal properties—“baseline dependence” and “responsiveness”—based on the time series data of intervention group and control group (see Methods).
-Time series data of both groups were projected onto a 2-dimensional space by sequential non-negative matrix factorization [33] to capture representative temporal trendsand for data visualization (Fig. 3A, Fig. S6).
+Time series data of both groups were projected onto a 2-dimensional space by sequential non-negative matrix factorization [33] to capture representative temporal trends (Fig. 3A, Fig. S6).
 Using the coarse-grained data representation, we then obtained two P-values by comparing the differential responses between the intervention and control group (“responsiveness”, Pr) as well as those between the four vendors in the intervention group (“baseline dependence”, Pb).
-Using this approach, we confirmed that the dynamical responses of bacterial load (Fig. 3B), propionate and butyrate (Fig. 3C) were baseline-dependent.
+This approach confirmed that the dynamical responses of bacterial load (Fig. 3B), propionate and butyrate (Fig. 3C) were nontrivial and baseline-dependent (both Pr and Pb < 0.05 after multitest correction).

-Primary degraders of inulin respond fast and drive community dynamics.are ecological drivers of the baseline-dependent dynamical response
+Primary degraders of inulin respond fast and drive community dynamics

-We used the generalized Lotka–Volterra (gLV) model to infer key ecological drivers of gut microbiota response in dietary fiber intervention (Fig. 4A, Methods).
+We used the generalized Lotka–Volterra (gLV) model to infer key ecological drivers of gut microbiota response to dietary fiber intervention (Fig. 4A, see Methods).
 The gLV model assumes that degradation and subsequent utilization of dietary fibers boost bacterial growth (the amount of increment is parameterized by ϵ).
 To estimate the uncertainty associated with model parameters, we formulated the gLV-based inference in a Bayesian framework which outputs posterior distributions of estimated parameters, rather than point estimates.
-In our gLV-based framework, any bacteria taxa with a significantly positive “fiber response” ϵ is considered a putative “primary degrader” of inulin.
-We identified five bacterial taxa as primary degraders, including Bacteroides acidifaciens (species), unclassified Muribaculaceae (family), unclassified Faecalibaculum (genus), unclassified Parasutterella (genus), and unclassified Bacteroides (genus) (Fig. 4B).
-For four of these bacterial taxa, we found genetic evidence and/or in vitro experiments from literature to support their functional roles in inulin degradation (Table S3).
+Since our gLV-based framework incorporates bacterial interactions as confounding variables, any bacteria taxa with a significantly positive “fiber response” ϵ is considered a putative “primary degrader” of inulin.
+We identified five such bacterial taxa grouped at heterogeneous taxonomic levels, including Bacteroides acidifaciens (species), Muribaculaceae (family), Faecalibaculum (genus), Parasutterella (genus), and Bacteroides (genus) (Fig. 4B).
+Note that these taxa grouped 16S sequences classified at the specified taxonomic level excluding those classified at lower levels (see Methods).
+We further showed that the inference is robust to the method for grouping sequences (Fig. S7): the inferred primary degraders using our approach (grouped at the lowest classified taxonomic level) and OTU (Operational Taxonomic Unit)-picking (97% sequence similarity) are consistent with each other.

+For four of the five putative inulin degraders (except Parasutterella), we found genetic evidence and/or in vitro experiments from literature to support their functional roles in inulin degradation (Table S1).
 For example, members from Bacteroides and Muribaculaceae contain PULs with a susC/susD homologous gene pair that facilitates sensing and import of inulin [34, 35].
-Putative inulin PULs were also detected in the metagenome-assembled genomes of B. acidifaciens and un.
-Muribaculaceae (Table S4).
+Putative inulin PULs were also detected in the metagenome-assembled genomes of B. acidifaciens and Muribaculaceae (Table S2).
 Furthremore, we analyzed the data from an independent study [36], which profiled the murine gut microbiota composition after inulin intervention for two weeks.
-Analysis of this independent experiment found similar dynamics in gut microbiota diversity and composition (Fig. S11).
-Although bacterial absolute abudance was unavailable in this data, we applied gLV-based inference to the relative abundance profiles and again identified B. acidifaciens as a primary degrader of inulin.
+Analysis of this independent experiment found similar dynamics in gut microbiota diversity and composition (Fig. S8A,B).
+Although bacterial absolute abudance was unavailable in this data, we applied gLV-based inference to the relative abundance profiles and again identified B. acidifaciens as a primary degrader of inulin (Fig. S8C).